|

 a chart.
 Each Maintenance Manager reports to the Plant Manager.
 Lead Maintenance Managers report to the Lead Plant Manager.
 Lead

 Plant Manager provides functional guidance to other plants.
-10. There are issues

 with management of domiciled AMT’s in the field and who should be responsible for managing these employees.
 In order